Abt Bascule Bridge

 John A. Schultz Jr. of Hazelet and Erdal Inc. commented in a 1994 presentation at the 5th Biennial Symposium at Heavy Movable Structures Inc that there were only eight Abt bascule bridges built.
 This category identifies eight bridges, therefore this is believed to be a complete list of all Abt bascule bridges ever built.

-Bacon Island Railroad Bridge (San Joaquin County, California)
+BNSF - Bacon Island Bridge (San Joaquin County, California)

 Built 1930.Through truss with pony truss bascule bridge over San Joaquin River on BNSF RailroadOpen to traffic

-Built 1931Warren through truss with all verticals bridge over Black River on Pere Marquette Railroad (abandoned)Closed to all traffic; the yacht club that owns the bridge plans to demolish it as of December 2011
+Built 1931Warren through truss with all verticals bridge over Black River on Pere Marquette Railroad (abandoned)Closed to all traffic; the yacht club that now owns the bridge proposed to demolish it as of December 2011; preservation group has offered to acquire lease it but club wants it moved off-site

 Built 1944Warren through truss with all verticals bridge over Saginaw River on CSX RROpen to traffic